Product Name

 Avoid using Finoxidil Spray at the same time as other scalp treatments (like anti-dandruff shampoos, corticosteroids, or medicated ointments) unless your doctor advises you to.

-If you’re also taking blood pressure medication, talk to your doctor first, as minoxidil can interact
+If you’re also taking blood pressure medication, talk to your doctor first, as minoxidil can interact with antihypertensives.

 Frequently Asked Questions (FAQs)